Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 Pale yellow blood plasma;

-However, an equally important indicator is the erythrocyte sedimentation reaction (ROE) or, as they used to call the erythrocyte sedimentation rate (ESR).
+However, an equally important indicator is the erythrocyte sedimentation rate (ESR), or as the erythrocyte sedimentation rate (ESR) was previously called.
 Those. the ability of blood cells to settle, forming plasma above the blood column.
 The reaction is estimated in 1 hour.
-The lower the ESR (ROE) - the higher the viscosity of the blood.
+The lower the ESR (ROE), the higher the blood viscosity.
 And many rejoice, receiving ROE (ESR) in the value of 1-3 mm per hour!

 The amount of albumin proteins also affects blood viscosity.
-Although albumins do not take part in the work of the blood coagulation system, they play an important role - they bind various toxins and contribute to their transfer to the main excretory organs - the liver and kidneys.
-Those. promote self-cleansing of the body, cleansing the blood of a variety of toxins.
-The amount of albumin in the blood affects not only blood viscosity, but also the tendency to allergic diseases, the activity of nonspecific immunity.
+Although albumin does not take part in the work of the blood coagulation system, they play an important role - they bind various toxins and facilitate their transfer to the main excretory organs - the liver and kidneys.
+Those. promote self-purification of the body, purification of the blood from a variety of toxins.
+The amount of albumin in the blood affects not only the viscosity of the blood, but also the tendency to allergic diseases, the activity of nonspecific immunity.

 The cellular composition of the blood also affects the rheological (fluidity) properties of the blood.
-In assessing blood viscosity, both the number of erythrocytes is important (it increases in professional athletes, with regular fitness, in the gym, with pathologies of the respiratory system, heart and circulatory system), and the degree of agglutination of erythrocytes and platelet aggregation.
+In assessing blood viscosity, both the number of erythrocytes is important (it increases in professional athletes, with regular fitness, in the gym, with pathology of the respiratory system, heart and circulatory system), and the degree of agglutination of erythrocytes and platelet aggregation.
 Those. the ability of the most numerous blood cells to stick together.

-The influence of ecology on blood viscosity
+Influence of ecology on blood viscosity

 Why does blood viscosity change?